riboviz/riboviz/docs/user/prep-riboviz-run-nextflow.md

     -with-dag workflow.svg
 ```

-### Troubleshooting: `WARN: To render the execution DAG in the required format it is required to install Graphviz`
+### Troubleshooting: `WARN To render the execution DAG in the required format it is required to install Graphviz`

 If you do not have Graphviz available then requesting `-with-dag workflow.svg` will cause Nextflow to show this warning on completion of the workflow.